samiralam/rules-compendium/docs/phb/3-character-classes/fighter.md

 #### Pushing Attack

 When you hit a creature with an attack roll using a weapon or an Unarmed Strike, you can expend one Superiority Die to attempt to drive the target back.
-Add the Superiority Die to the attack’s damage roll.
+Add the Superiority Die to the attack's damage roll.
 If the target is Large or smaller, it must succeed on a Strength saving throw or be pushed up to 15 feet directly away from you.

 #### Rally